Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 * **Accessibility:** notebooks are used across disciplines, making them a familiar tool for data engineers, data scientists and data analysts, lowering the barrier to entry for less technical users and abstracting away complexities like environment and dependency management.

-* **Collaboration:** platforms like Databricks offer collaborative notebook experiences, similar to a shared Google doc, meaning multiple team memebers can write and interact with code simultanesouly
+* **Collaboration:** platforms like Databricks offer collaborative notebook experiences, similar to a shared Google doc, meaning multiple team members can write and interact with code simultaneously.

-All of these things are genuinely positive facets of the notebook experience and in an agile environment where we want to get data into the hands of our users as quickly as possible, things like time-to-value and ease of use are nothing to scoff at.
-As is often said though, _"there's no such thing as a free lunch"_, and these benefits typically come with some significant tradeoffs:
+In an agile environment where we want to get data into the hands of our users as quickly as possible, things like time-to-value and ease of use are nothing to scoff at.
+As is often the case though, _"there's no such thing as a free lunch"_, and these benefits typically come with some significant tradeoffs:

-* **Developer experience:** since most platforms offer a browser-based notebook interface, the physical act of writing code can often be sluggish and frustrating.
-In addition, the ease of use tends to come at the expense of a feature-incomplete experience, where debugging is hard or impossible, and basic IDE configuration is non-existent.
+* **Developer experience:** since most platforms offer a browser-based notebook interface, the physical act of writing code can be sluggish and frustrating.
+In addition, the ease of use tends to come at the expense of a feature-incomplete experience, where debugging is hard or impossible and basic IDE configuration is non-existent.

-* **Code structure:** notebooks have historically been geared towards activities like exploratory data analysis or proptotyping and are inherently isolated from a code perspective.
-Modularising code into re-usable interfaces and components can be difficult, especially in monorepos where the PYTHONPATH configuration can become messy.
-We're often forced to resort to things like magic `%run` commands and hard-coded relative paths, where "import" becomes slang for eager execution, and namespace conflicts become a genuine risk.
+* **Code structure:** notebooks have historically been geared towards activities like exploratory data analysis or prototyping.
+Modularising code into re-usable interfaces and components can be difficult, especially in monorepos where path configuration can become messy.
+We're often forced to resort to things like magic `%run` commands and hard-coded relative paths, where "importing" becomes slang for eager execution, and namespace conflicts become a risk.

 * **Deployability:** we have no real way of turning notebooks into deployable, versioned artifacts.
 Whereas we might build a Python package into a wheel and promote it through environments, we're often left with little more than a glorified copy and paste deployment pipeline when dealing with notebooks.

 * **Code quality:** notebooks are nearly impossible to run through standard code quality checks.
-Since standard import approaches often don't work or, in the case of some notebooks, code itself is stored in non-Python formats like JSON, linting, formatting, type checking and security checking is often impossible or, at best, overly convoluted and bespoke.
+Since standard import approaches often don't work - and in some cases the code itself is stored in formats like JSON - applying linting, formatting, type checking and security scanning is often impossible or, at best, overly convoluted and bespoke.

 * **Testability:** since the use of notebooks often brings with it a "scripting" mentality to development, we routinely end up with code which is poorly abstracted and difficult to test.
-When testing _is_ possible, it's almost always difficult to automate, since notebooks couple us tightly to a given development platform, rather than an environment which can be easily replicated as part of continuous integration pipelines.
+When testing _is_ possible, it's almost always difficult to automate, since notebooks couple us tightly to a given development platform, rather than an environment which can be easily replicated in continuous integration pipelines.

-## Stop writing scripts.
-Start writing applications
+## Stop writing scripts, start writing applications

-To embrace the _"Stop writing scripts.
-Start writing applications"_ mantra means a fundamental shift in how we think about our code, focusing on writing well-reasoned, well-abstracted and well-tested data applications, rather than isolated, script-first notebooks.
-In doing this, we should aim to adopt software engineering best practices gleaned over decades of delivery - after all, data engineering is ultimately a specialised subset of software engineering focused on systems which collect, process and store data.
-Broadly speaking, all of the keys to successful software delivery are equally applicable to successful data delivery.
+To embrace the _"stop writing scripts, start writing applications"_ mantra means a fundamental shift in how we think about our code.
+We move from a focus on isolated, script-first notebooks to a focus on well-reasoned, well-abstracted and well-tested data applications.
+In doing this, we should adopt proven software engineering best practices built up over decades of delivery.
+Data engineering is, after all, a specialised branch of software engineering focused on systems that collect, process, and store data.
+The same principles that drive successful software delivery apply equally to successful data delivery.

-### Structuring the project
+## Structuring a typical project

-In general, each data domain or data product (or whatever other logical boundary we choose to define), should constitute a single data application.
-In practice, a data application will typically take the form of a series of distributed jobs (probably running on Spark, though the specific platform and execution engine are broadly irrelevant).
-We want to aim for individual jobs to be independent of one another in terms of physical execution, however there will almost certainly be logical dependencies where the output of one job forms the basis for the input to another.
-For example, when populating a fact in a star schema, we generally need to populate the dimenions first, since foreign key lookups in the fact are inherently dependent on the dimensions.
-These dependencies should be reflected as part of the orchestration process, rather than being embedded in the application itself.
+In general, a data application should be aligned with a data domain, data product, or some other well-defined boundary.
+In practice, a data application will typically take the form of a series of jobs.
+We want to aim for individual jobs to be independent in terms of physical execution and manage logical dependencies through an orchestration process, rather than embedding them in the application itself.
+For example, when populating a fact in a star schema, the dimensions must be loaded first since the fact depends on their foreign keys.
+Each dimension and the fact would be defined as independent jobs, with orchestration ensuring the fact runs only after the dimensions.
+That dependency might be enforced directly - waiting for the upstream jobs to complete - or indirectly, by checking “freshness” metadata on the dimension tables.

-To make the rest of this discussion more concrete, we'll assume our data application is PySpark-based and focus on that context.
-To begin, we want to structure our project so that we're able to build a versioned and deployable artifact, as well as make use of the full Python ecosystem.
-This really just means that we want to structure our project as a standard Python project using a tool like [Poetry](https://python-poetry.org), deploy our project by building a wheel or some other similar artifact, and follow the usual best practices that would be applicable to any other modern Python project, namely:
+To make the rest of this discussion more concrete, we're going to assume our data application is PySpark-based and focus on that context.
+To begin, we want to structure our project so that we're able to build a versioned and deployable artifact, and make use of the full Python ecosystem.
+This really just means structuring the project as a standard Python package, using a tool like [Poetry](https://python-poetry.org), and deploying it as a wheel (or similar artifact).
+From there, we can apply the same best practices expected of any modern Python project, namely:

 * Linting and code formatting (e.g., [Ruff](https://docs.astral.sh/ruff/))
 * Static type checking (e.g., [Mypy](https://mypy.readthedocs.io/en/stable/))
-* Security checking (e.g., [Bandit](https://bandit.readthedocs.io/en/latest/))
+* Security scanning (e.g., [Bandit](https://bandit.readthedocs.io/en/latest/))
 * Docstring formatting (e.g., [Docformatter](https://docformatter.readthedocs.io/en/latest/))
 * Automated API documentation (e.g., [Pdoc](https://pdoc.dev))
-* Unit and interation testing (e.g., [Pytest](https://docs.pytest.org/en/stable/))
+* Unit and integration testing (e.g., [Pytest](https://docs.pytest.org/en/stable/))
 * Architectural decision records (e.g., as outlined by [Michael Nygard](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions))

-> ⚠️ In relation to the ability to deploy data applications through mechanisms like wheels; a data platform's ability to support this as opposed the notebook-based route mentioned above should be a significant indicator as to the maturity of the platform and its suitability as a serious, scalable, development environment.
+> ⚠️ A platform’s ability to deploy applications as wheels (rather than relying on notebooks) is a strong indicator of its maturity and suitability as a serious, scalable development environment.

 In terms of a loose project structure, a typical, minimal project for the `foo` domain might look something like this: